 Installation Instructions 5Downloadable .PDF file.

-Material, Primary (Brass, Stainless, Aluminum, Zinc etc.) 3.5Specified for some but not all faucets.
+Material, Primary (Brass, Stainless, Aluminum, Zinc, etc.) 3.5Specified for some but not all faucets.
 The language used is often incomprehensible.

 Materials, Secondary (Zinc, Plastic etc.) 0Not identified.